thorstensson/vue-navbar/README.md

 ---

-> Next up: a retro and bold text scroller!
+> Next up: a retro and bold text scroller, also vue.